 Cookie IP Validation

 You should be aware that there is no session timeout setting in cPanel, so your account will stay logged in indefinitely.
-Hosting providers can configure Cookie IP Validation, which can limit hackers’ ability to exploit any captured cPanel session cookies.
+Hosting providers can configure Cookie IP Validation, limiting hackers’ ability to exploit any captured cPanel session cookies.
 If set to “strict” validation, the cookie IP address must match the current IP address.

 Cookie IP Validation does not prevent someone from using the computer after leaving it if you are at work or in a public space.
-If you are on shared web hosting, you cannot be sure what setting your hosting provider has configured, if any, without asking them.
+If you are on shared web hosting, you cannot be sure what setting your hosting provider configured without asking them.
 The default setting is strict, but it is also possible that this setting is disabled.

 Despite automatic session timeout being an often requested feature, it has still not been implemented.
 As such, it is recommended you log out manually each time you use cPanel.